 Applicants for the Leadership Internship should have good research, computer, and communications skills, an interest in public policy, and the willingness to work on a variety of different tasks – some more interesting than others – as a part of a team.
 Strong preference is given to applicants who have some background in New Mexico and who are committed to working in New Mexico after they graduate.

 The internship program is extremely competitive, with a 4-5 students applying for each available position.
 Think New Mexico strives to accommodate as many qualified students as possible, so summer internships are generally about six weeks long in order to allow more students to participate.

 Alumni of our Leadership Internship program are already making positive impacts on New Mexico (and the world).
-Of the students we have worked with since 2008, three have earned Truman Scholarships, three have received Fulbright Fellowships, and one has received a Marshall Scholarship.
+Of the students we have worked with since 2008, four have earned Truman Scholarships, three have received Fulbright Fellowships, and one has received a Marshall Scholarship.
 One former intern produced a widely acclaimed documentary on preventing child abuse and neglect in New Mexico, and two went on to work for Senator Udall’s Las Cruces district office.
 Four of our former interns have worked as budget and policy analysts with the Legislative Finance Committee, and one was elected to the New Mexico state Senate.

 Your application should include: